Nexmo/station/_documentation/messages-and-workflows-apis/messages/guides/facebook-messenger.md

 Facebook Messenger uses its own form of IDs for the Facebook User and the Facebook Page :

 * Facebook User (profile) - Page-Scoped ID (PSID)
-* Facebook Page (business) - Facebook Page ID (FPID)
+* Facebook Page (business) - Page ID

 The Facebook User will have a Page-scoped ID (PSID) and this is unique for each Facebook Profile.
 The business can only obtain the PSID of a user when the user sends a message to the business.
 In Facebook Messenger, the default is for the customer to initiate a conversation with a business.

 In order to get started with Facebook Messenger you will need to link your business's Facebook Page to Nexmo.
-At this point Nexmo will provide you with your Facebook Page ID (FPID).
+At this point Nexmo will provide you with your Facebook Page ID.

 You can then test things by sending a message as a Facebook User to your own Facebook Page.
 At this point you will receive an inbound message webhook to your server with the PSID of the Facebook user.
 You can now use this PSID to send a message back to the user.